mopidy/mopidy/docs/ext/local.rst

     Path to directory with local media files.

+.. confval:: local/data_dir

+    Path to directory to store local metadata such as libraries and playlists in.

 .. confval:: local/playlists_dir

     Path to playlists directory with m3u files for local media.